These cards move money from a credit card to a bank account and help you shift non-credit card debts to 0%.

 So many people treat overdrafts very differently to other debts – they might not even think they’re borrowing money at all.

-But changes this year will see most overdrafts start charging around 40% in interest, making it one of the more expensive debts available.
+But changes in recent years mean most overdrafts start charging around 40% in interest, making it one of the more expensive debts available.